-Cuomo touts New York's dramatic decline in hospitalizations — despite mandate linked to nursing home deaths
+Cuomo touts New York's decline in hospitalizations, reverses mandate linked to nursing home deaths

 Cuomo said he would have more to say about the pause order on Monday.

-He further announced on Sunday that all nursing home staff "must now be tested for COVID twice a week, saying "this rule is not optional — it’s mandatory."
-Cuomo finally reversed a state directive that required nursing homes take on new patients infected with COVID-19 — an order that accelerated outbreaks in facilities that are prime breeding grounds for infectious diseases.
+He further announced on Sunday that all nursing home staff must now be tested for COVID-19 twice a week, saying, "this rule is not optional — it’s mandatory."

+Cuomo also issued a new directive stating that hospitals cannot send patients back to nursing homes in the state unless they tested negative for the virus.
+The move appeared to largely invalidate his March 25 state directive that required nursing homes to take on new patients infected with COVID-19.

+The policy, similar to one in neighboring New Jersey, was intended to help free up hospital beds for the sickest patients as cases surged.

 Previously, Cuomo has seemed dismissive and resigned to defeat when asked about his state leading the nation in nursing home deaths.